|

 Cat is a solitary animal, but as its home is devastated by a great flood, he finds refuge on a boat populated by various species, and will have to team up with them despite their differences.
 Directed by Gints Zilbalodis.

-Oscar Nominee for Best Animated Feature Film
+Oscar Winner for Best Animated Feature Film

 Review by Paul Turner